 58. The New Children’s Museum – San Diego

 The New Children’s Museum empowers children to think, play and create through participatory exhibitions, engaging art-making activities, captivating artistic performances and in-depth educational opportunities.
 Serving all ages, from toddler to teen, NCM inspires new ways to see the world through the language of art.
 Including a cafe, abundant seating, quiet space for parents and infants and an outdoor park, the Museum provides a comfortable and engaging environment for the entire family to enjoy together.

 The New Children’s Museum offers tours for schools and other groups ranging from pre-kindergarten to high school, college and more.
-In addition to your tour, you can choose to participate in a studio art project led by our trained Teaching Artists.
-All school and group visits to The New Children’s Museum are:
+In addition to a tour, groups can choose to participate in a studio art project led by trained Teaching Artists.

 59. The San Diego History Center – San Diego